-• Embolden, Washington, DC
+Embolden, Washington, DC

-Acknowledging Embolden's mission to provide career readiness and mentorship programs for high school and first-year college students, the Foundation supported the organization's Rising Leaders Fellowship program.
-This initiative pairs dedicated mentors with low-income students in the DC Metro area to help them develop the skills, tools, and networks needed to pursue successful careers.
+Acknowledging Embolden's mission to provide career readiness and mentorship programs for high school and first-year college students, the high school and first-year college students, the Foundation supported the organization's Rising Leaders Fellowship program.
+This initiative pairs dedication mentors with first-gen, low-income students in the DC Metro area to help them develop the skills, tools, and networks needed to pursue successful careers.